DavidJohannesS/mtcg/Readme.md

 ## Design Decisions

 - **Request Handling**: Incoming requests are first received by the server and routed to a `RequestHandler` function.
-This function is modular and will be expanded into a separate file for better organization as the application grows.
+This function is temporary and will be expanded into a separate file for better organization as the application grows.

 - **Layered Architecture**: The application follows a layered architecture to separate concerns and improve maintainability:
   - **Controller Layer**: Handles HTTP request methods and determines the appropriate HTTP status codes to return.